About Graduate Auditions

 - A meeting with current M.F.A. students

 - A meeting with the M.F.A.
-Program Coordinators
+Program Coordinator and Dance Division Head

-The Recruitment Coordinator will provide an updated schedule and Zoom links to applicants prior to the audition.
+The Recruitment Coordinator will provide an updated schedule to applicants prior to the audition.

 - Use images to express qualitative aspects of the phrase.